dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 | [CSI Driver Provisioned Volume I/O Performance](https://github.com/dell/karavi-metrics-powerflex/blob/main/grafana/dashboards/powerflex/volume_io_metrics.json) | Provides visibility into the I/O performance metrics (IOPS, bandwidth, latency) by volume |
 | [Storage Pool Consumption By CSI Driver](https://github.com/dell/karavi-metrics-powerflex/blob/main/grafana/dashboards/powerflex/storage_consumption.json) | Provides visibility into the total, used, and available capacity for a storage class and associated underlying storage construct. |
 | [CSI Driver Provisioned Volume Topology](https://github.com/dell/karavi-topology/blob/main/grafana/dashboards/topology.json) | Provides visibility into Dell EMC CSI (Container Storage Interface) driver provisioned volume characteristics in Kubernetes correlated with volumes on the storage system. |

-### OpenTelemetry Collector

-The OpenTelemetry Collector is deployed and configured as part of this project's deployment.
-It is configured to require all communication happen using TLS.
-The deployment options listed below will require a signed certificate file and a signed certificate private key file.

-The metrics service requires the OpenTelemetry Collector so that metrics can be pushed and later consumed by a backend.
-The [Karavi Observability Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-observability) takes care of deploying the OpenTelemetry Collector and securing communication between the metrics service and the OpenTelemetry Collector using TLS 1.2 via the user-provided certificate and key files.

-**Note**: Although the OpenTelemetry Collector can provide metrics for different backends, we currently only support Prometheus.

-The OpenTelemetry Collector endpoint is to be scraped by Prometheus, which must be running within the same Kubernetes cluster.                   |                                                 |